Terrorism: A False Threat

 This article has been unsparing in its criticism of America’s “War on Terror”.
 But America is full of good people.
 Although an enormous river of money from the military-industrial complex (and other corporate oligarchies) controls many corrupt politicians, progressives are fighting back.
 We must unite behind progressives and combat militarism, not only in the United States but also throughout the world.

-I would like to announce the publication of a book, which examines the consequences of the “War on Terror” in more detail.
-The book may be freely downloaded and circulated from the following link:
+My book, which examines the consequences of the “War on Terror” in more detail, may be downloaded and circulated free of charge from the following link:

 Other books and articles about global problems are on these links: